Mistborn94/docker-flask-demo/Readme.md

-# Packakging a python flask app into docker
+# Packaging a python flask app into docker

 ## Prep
 Run `docker pull python:3` at the start of the presentation to start pulling the base image.
 This might take a while on slower internet.

 ## Part 1
 ### Creating the dockerfile
-Create an empty file called Dockerfile and add the following commands to it.
+Create an empty file called Dockerfile and add the following commands to it:

 1. Set the base image
     `FROM python:3`